entando/entando-docs/vuepress/docs/next/docs/consume/identity-management.md

-# Entando Identity Management -- Keycloak
+# Entando Identity Management System

-Entando Identity Management is based on open source Keycloak.
+The Entando Identity Management System is based on open source Keycloak.
 Entando Applications rely on a Keycloak instance that is either [externally installed](../../tutorials/devops/external-id-management.md) or specific to an application.
 The architecture and requirements to customize your Keycloak instance are described below.

 ## Logging into your Keycloak Instance